AstroCultivators/AstroCultibators/Readme.md

 AstroCultivators - Codi Yost, Neville Elieh, Sandra Davis

-	How many branches will you maintain, and what is each branch used for and who will be working on them?
 		Main - For release, or newest release of project - Maintained by Neville

 		Web Application - Sandra